Coursera Website Redesign

 • Optimize lecture watching experience for better engagement

-Improve note reviewing experience to reduce cognitive load
+• Improve note reviewing experience to reduce cognitive load

-• Video aspect ratio options
+• Customizable video aspect ratio options to suit your learning style

 Key Problem Assumptions